 3. Determine severity:

-• Look up pattern in severity table (Section 5.2)
+• Look up the pattern definition in code (summarized in Section 5.2)

 • Set IsFatal accordingly